DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ### Securing our endpoints

-In a real world scenario, you probably don’t want your API (or part of it) to be exposed publicly.
+In a real-world scenario, you probably don’t want your API (or part of it) to be exposed publicly.
 We will now take advantage of **Auth0**’s authentication to secure our API with [Jwt Tokens](https://jwt.io/).

 The first step is to add the [JwtBearer Nuget package](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer/) to our dependencies: